 Mayor Kenny Alexander has been an outspoken advocate of Mentally Healthy Norfolk Month.
 Hear how his family’s experience with mental illness has shaped both his perspective and policies.

-Congressman Scott Taylor represents Virginia’s 2nd District, and also the largest population of military men and women who have dealt with depression and suicide of those they’ve served with.
+Former Congressman Scott Taylor represented Virginia’s 2nd District, and also the largest population of military men and women who have dealt with depression and suicide of those with whom they served.